Jupesate/running_stat/README.md

 ## Final
 Learned about power BI and strava API.
 Learned some data analysis and something new about me as a runner.
 Maybe with these insights I can finally run maraton under 3:30 h.
-Will update after 6.9.2025 Finlandia marathon
+Will update after 6.9.2025 Finlandia marathon *UPDATE - Got the sub 3:30 marathon with a finishing time of 3:28:32.
+I am still using this project to follow runs althought not so frequently since running is on a hiatus till next summer :D